 (Martin, George R. R., et al. The World of Ice and Fire.
 New York: Bantam, 2014.)

-Aegon the Unworthy has, to be sure, inspiration in the English king Henry VIII, regarding his various wives and the morbid obesity at the end of his life.
+To be sure, Aegon the Unworthy has also been inspired by English king Henry VIII, especially with regard to his various wives and the morbid obesity at the end of his life.
 Still, the correspondence between Aegon and Herod is noticeable, both in the many lovers and in the fatal disease, unique and unknown to doctors, and interpreted by religious figures as divine punishment for excesses practiced in life.

-In discussions about a previous version of this text on reddit, user Lardt pointed out the case of Marcus Sergius, a general during the Second Punic War.
+In discussions about a early version of this text on Reddit, user Lardt pointed out the case of Marcus Sergius, a general during the Second Punic War.
 About him, Pliny declared the following (when discussing “instances of extreme courage”):